TolinSimpson/Kitbashery-Improved-Mesh-Combiner/README.md

+# Notice:
+This repo was for the UV tools created for the Kitbashery standalone application; a project which was canceled.
+This repo uses the name Kitbashery but is not offcially part of the Kitbashery ecosystem and does not meet the quality standards of other Kitbashery assets.
+If you want this and more UV tools that I have since developed give me a shout @ https://github.com/Kitbashery and maybe I'll clean this up as a modern Unity package.

 # Kitbashery-Improved-Mesh-Combiner
 An improved mesh combiner developed for Kitbashery.
 This contains an alternative implementation of Unity's built-in mesh combiner.
 <br>